School suspension, exclusion or expulsion

 school; suspended; expelled; excluded; suspension; exclusion; expulsion; problems; discipline; behaviour; management; behavior; policies; policy; independent; catholic; state; public; private;

 If your child is suspended or expelled from school, you are likely to be very worried about how this might affect his or her schooling in the future, and wondering what to do next.
-Part of growing up for children is to accept the consequences of their behaviour.
+Part of growing up for children is learning to accept the consequences of their behaviour.
 Suspension, exclusion or even expulsion from school can be a consequence of serious problem behaviour.

 Children may be suspended or expelled for a number of reasons including disobedience, misconduct or other behaviours that threatens the 'good order' of the school.
 Suspension, exclusion and expulsion are generally only used after other forms of discipline have been tried.